Skip to main content

 💡 See here for more tips on how to write your rules so you get the best results from Ditto’s AI

-Enforce your content rules with Magic Edit AI
+Enforce your content rules with Magic Edit

 Ditto’s magic edit AI automatically checks your copy against the style guides enabled in your project, highlights any rule violations, and suggests appropriate edits.
 This provides you with immediate feedback on your writing and allows you to accept or reject the suggestions based on your judgment.

-Respond to suggested edits:
+Respond to a suggested edit:

 1. Select a text item and click suggested edits